neruthes/autowflib/README.md

 - Commit, push, and create a pull request.
 - Include the generated log file `buildlog.txt` in the pull request as an attachment.

+Alternatively, the `/addfont.sh` interactive script can make the creation of the `info` file more friendly.